hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

 Alternative to the settings in `customize`, one can use the settings in the `properties` section of the `vapp` sub-resource to supply configuration parameters to a virtual machine cloned from a template that came from an imported OVF or OVA file.
+Both GuestInfo and ISO transport methods are supported.
+For templates that use ISO transport, a CDROM backed by client device is required.
+See [CDROM options](#cdrom-options) for details.

 ~> **NOTE:** The only supported usage path for vApp properties is for existing user-configurable keys.
 These generally come from an existing template that was